fossjoseph/RedHatToolsInstaller/README.md

 This code is meant to inspire!

-This tool was built to aid in the install Red Hat Satellite 6.4 for Proof Of Concept and Education purposes.
+This tool was built to aid in the install Red Hat Satellite 6.5 or the latest Ansible Tower for Proof Of Concept and Education purposes.

 This tool was built and tested by the team of :